lucaMoretti90/PP4RS_assignment_KG/README.md

     * If you haven't got Python installed click [here](https://pp4rs.github.io/installation-guide/python/) for instructions

 ### Archiving our `R` packages
+Note: We do not implement this in our assignment, but is for your reference!

 To ensure that the same output is returned whenever our code is run we want to ensure that the same `R` packages are used, and that the save *version* of the package is used. `Packrat` is a package manager that facilitates this task for us.